 The beauty of Puglia is the variety of dishes, wines and outstanding culinary traditions.
 Many different rulers (from the Spanish to the French and the Turks) have influenced not just the architecture and language but also the cuisine and wines.
 From town to town, even just three miles apart, culinary traditions and wines can change dramatically.
-This is our list of top 10 destinations in Puglia that locals consider for fantastic food and wines.
+Interested in learning about the rich culinary tradition of this beautiful region?
+Here our guide to the top 10 destinations in Puglia for foodies and wine lovers planning a trip Italy.

 In Gallipoli, you cannot miss the famous red shrimps in a sea salt crust served with very fruity extra virgin olive oil from Squinzano.
 Visit the local seafood market to taste raw shrimps, sea urchins, shellfish and local oysters.
 Pair them with a glass of the local white Verdeca or Malvasia Bianca or with the famous rose wine made from the Negroamaro grape.

 Otranto and the Southern Adriatic Coast